phatnguyenuit/micro-frontend-workspace/README.md

-# nodejs-workspace-template
+# micro-frontend-workspace

-NodeJS workspace template
+This is for micro-frontend approach

 ## Available scripts